Duke Kimbrell Trail

 Other Information

 The trail was renamed by the Carolina Thread Trail to recognize a generous gift made by the Warlick Family Foundation to the organization.
 The Warlick family asked CTT to name the trail in honor of the late leader of Parkdale Mills, W. Duke Kimbrell.
-It was CTT's honor to do so because of W. Duke Kimbrell's service as a U.S. Army veteran of WWII and devote community servant in Gaston County through his leadership with the United Way, Gaston Day School, the Boy Scouts, the Schiele Museum, Covenant Village, the Gaston Community Foundation, and others.
+It was CTT's honor to do so because of W. Duke Kimbrell's service as a U.S. Army veteran of WWII and devoted community servant in Gaston County through his leadership with the United Way, Gaston Day School, the Boy Scouts, the Schiele Museum, Covenant Village, the Gaston Community Foundation, and others.
 Because of his great leadership and dedication to community service Mr. Duke Kimbrell received numerous awards including North Carolina's "The Order of the Long Leaf Pine" in 2003.
 He passed away peacefully on October 22, 2014 leaving a wonderful legacy for all to admire and emulate.

 The Duke Kimbrell Trail is a part of the Butterfly Highway.
 "The Butterfly Highway is a statewide conservation restoration initiative that aims to restore native pollinator habitats to areas impacted by urbanization, land use change and agriculture across North Carolina.
 From backyard Pollinator Pitstops to large-scale roadside habitat restoration, the project is creating a network of native flowering plants to support butterflies, bees, birds and other pollen and nectar dependent wildlife."
 NC Wildlife Federation-Butterfly Highway Website